appliedsec/Powerglove-DNS/README.md

   --ttl TTL             the TTL that should be set with the added record
                         [default: 300]
   --text TEXT_RECORD_CONTENTS
-                        if specified, make a text record with the provided contents (as a string)
+                        if specified, make an associated text record with the provided contents (as a string)
 ```